On the trace fields of hyperbolic Dehn fillings

 \section{Proof of the main theorem}

-Using the above lemma, we now prove the main theorem of the paper.
+Now we prove the main theorem of the paper.
 Recall that Theorem~\ref{main} follows from Theorem~\ref{21011903}.
-We first prove a special case of Theorem~\ref{21011903} over a restricted domain of $p$ and $q$ as follows:
+We first prove a special case of Theorem~\ref{21011903} over a restricted domain of $p$ and $q$.
+In particular, on this restricted domain, the statement of Theorem \ref{21011903} holds unconditionally, without relying on Lehmer's conjecture, thanks to Theorem \ref{dim}.
+We then expand the domain further and prove Theorem \ref{21011903} over the extended range.
+We shall use Lemma \ref{21011701} and assume Lehmer's conjecture from Theorem \ref{21012507}.
+Once Theorem \ref{21012507} is proven, the rest of the proof of Theorem \ref{21011903} will follow by symmetric properties of the $A$-polynomial as well as a monomial change of variables on it.

+Finally let us remark again that, as the upper bound in Theorem \ref{21011903} follows as a corollary of Bez\'{o}ut's theorem, only the lower bound in~\eqref{gbounds} is proved.